xdamah/swagger-xdamah-examples/main-examples/README.md

 This README documents whatever steps are necessary to get these main example applications up and running.

-### What is this repository for? ###

-* This repository  demonstrates capabilities of  Swagger Xadamah - https://github.com/xdamah/swagger-xdamah

 ## Prerequisites ##
 Below are the prerequisites I would recommend before getting into this